Khaledur-Rahman-Rubel/Khalid/README.md

 # Khalid
-I always accept the truth.
+I always accept the truth and always speak the truth.